snowyivu/ShinyColors/README.md

 1. For mobile，you'll need a browser that supports scripts.
 I've succesfully used [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_US).
 2. (Return to this page on your new browser)
 ~~3.
 From Kiwi Browser, install the [Tampermonkey](https://tampermonkey.net/) extension (Chrome version, Stable build)~~
-3. It looks like Tamermonkey isn't currently working with the patch - try [ViolentMonkey](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag?hl=en) instead
+3. It looks like Tampermonkey isn't currently working with the patch - try [ViolentMonkey](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag?hl=en) instead
 4. After installing the extensions，download the script: https://github.com/snowyivu/ShinyColors/raw/gh-pages/ShinyColors.user.js ，tampermonkey should prompt you to load it
 5. Refresh the game page [(Link Here)](https://shinycolors.enza.fun/) and the patch should work automatically (If you have played before, you may need to clear your browser's cache and cookies to remove existing Japanese files)